APonce911/jekyll-mywebsite/_drafts/scala_sumary.md

   Function: The rest

  <h3>Operators are methods</h3>
- In fact, operators are methods with symbolic values, or symbolic identifier.
+ In fact, operators are methods with symbolic values or symbolic identifier.

  <pre>
   <code>